top of page

 BOARD of DIRECTORS

-De'Jon Jackson is the Director of Operations and the OSH Officer for The ACLU Foundation of Southern California.
+De'Jon is the Director of Operations and the OSH Officer for The ACLU Foundation of Southern California.
 De'Jon has found success as a small business owner and entrepreneur in the fields of engineering and nonprofit management.
 He consults on multi-million dollar projects for community based non-profits and develops operations plans and budgets.
 He has a passion for health, wellness, and investing in other people.

 De'Jon Jackson